Hispanic and Italian Studies

 The combined B.A./M.A. program in Spanish provides an opportunity for students of recognized academic ability and educational maturity to fulfill integrated requirements of undergraduate and master’s degree programs from the beginning of their junior year.
 A carefully designed program can permit a student to earn the B.A. and M.A. degrees within nine semesters.

 Students may apply for admission to the combined degree program in Spanish at the beginning of their junior year or after the successful completion of 56 credits.
-Students entering the University with advanced standing in Spanish may be admitted after satisfying the core requirements (A SPN 205 or 206, 223, 301 (or 301Z), 312, and 316).
+Students entering the University with advanced standing in Spanish may be admitted after satisfying the core requirements (A SPN 205 or 206, 223, 301, 312, and 316).
 A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation from faculty are required for consideration.